Helena Theurer Pavilion | Hackensack Meridian Health

 Helena Theurer Pavilion

-A New, State-of-the-Art Surgical and Intensive Care Tower
+A Nine-Story Surgical and Intensive Care Tower

-The Helena Theurer Pavilion is a state-of-the-art, nine-story surgical and intensive care tower on the Hackensack University Medical Center campus.
+Located at 1888 2nd Street, Hackensack, NJ, the Helena Theurer Pavilion is a state-of-the-art, nine-story surgical and intensive care tower on the Hackensack University Medical Center campus.
 The 530,000-square-foot facility is a “smart hospital” — incorporating the latest technology into a modern, thoughtfully designed working environment to provide an enhanced patient, team and physician experience.

 The building includes: